I live stream some of my development work on an open source React Native mobile application for The Zooniverse.

 3. An outline of the video that lists what topics were covered and the time stamps of when exactly in the video they were covered

 4. Nothing; just the video would be useful on its own

 5. Nothing would make the video at all useful

 Almost everyone wanted either number 1 or number 3.
 In my view, the full time programmers leaned toward 3, and the folks who primarily serve other functions (and sometimes code to support those functions) chose 1.

-To make the videos more useful, my plan is to produce a set of show notes containing:
+To make the videos more useful, I will produce a set of show notes containing: